-Los Hacheros is a New York Salsa Dura band that switches between the traditional flute and violin charanga style of the early 1940s, and the later conjunto with a fat bottom trombone sound that developed into salsa.
+Los Hacheros is a New York salsa band that switches between the traditional flute and violin charanga style of the early 1940s, and the later conjunto with a fat bottom trombone sound that developed into hard salsa dura.

 Original coverage of Los Hacheros was sponsored by Carnegie Hall.
 Thank you!